 To set up an UART as system console, use the console kernel parameter to choose UART and baud rate.
-Commands line options can be set using the -cmdline option of mklinuxing.
-For example, using mklinuxing with -cmdline ''console=ttyS0,38400'' sets up console on ttyS0 (which is the first UART in the system) with baud rate of 38400.
+Commands line options can be set using the -cmdline option of mklinuximg.
+For example, using mklinuximg with -cmdline 'console=ttyS0,38400' sets up console on ttyS0 (which is the first UART in the system) with baud rate of 38400.